davidobrien1985/davidobrien1985.github.io/blog/_posts/2012-12-17-how-to-automate-offline-servicing-in-configuration-manager-2012.md

 As we’re about to create an event which needs to be scheduled, we have to also create a Schedule Token to tell ConfigMgr when to run the event, for example once, daily, weekly or monthly.

 Our event is going to run only once.
 We therefore need a subclass of the SMS\_ScheduleToken WMI class.
 That’ll be the SMS\_ST_NonRecurring class.
-(MSDN: <a href="http://msdn.microsoft.com/en-us/library/hh948302.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://msdn.microsoft.com/en-us/library/hh948302.aspx', 'http://msdn.microsoft.com/en-us/library/hh948302.aspx']);" title="http://msdn.microsoft.com/en-us/library/hh948302.aspx">http://msdn.microsoft.com/en-us/library/hh948302.aspx</a>)
+(MSDN: [http://msdn.microsoft.com/en-us/library/hh948302.aspx]("http://msdn.microsoft.com/en-us/library/hh948302.aspx" http://msdn.microsoft.com/en-us/library/hh948302.aspx))

-For more info on all this, look at Jeff Huston’s article about these SMS Schedule Tokens: <a href="http://jeff.squarecontrol.com/archives/92" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://jeff.squarecontrol.com/archives/92', 'http://jeff.squarecontrol.com/archives/92']);" title="http://jeff.squarecontrol.com/archives/92"  class="broken_link">http://jeff.squarecontrol.com/archives/92</a>
+For more info on all this, look at Jeff Huston’s article about these SMS Schedule Tokens: [http://jeff.squarecontrol.com/archives/92]("http://jeff.squarecontrol.com/archives/92" http://jeff.squarecontrol.com/archives/92)

 ## How to run the Offline Servicing Manager process

 This one was quite tricky to find, as it seems to be complete undocumented.
 I wondered why the Schedule wouldn’t fire off and start the Offline Servicing process, until I had a look at the SMSProv.log file and saw that at the very end of the whole adding of updates to the schedule there was a method run called RunOfflineServicingManager, which is part of the WMI class SMS_Imagepackage.
-I wasn’t able to find this method in the SDK and MSDN (<a href="http://msdn.microsoft.com/en-us/library/hh948758.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://msdn.microsoft.com/en-us/library/hh948758.aspx', 'http://msdn.microsoft.com/en-us/library/hh948758.aspx']);" title="http://msdn.microsoft.com/en-us/library/hh948758.aspx">http://msdn.microsoft.com/en-us/library/hh948758.aspx</a>).
+I wasn’t able to find this method in the SDK and MSDN ([http://msdn.microsoft.com/en-us/library/hh948758.aspx]("http://msdn.microsoft.com/en-us/library/hh948758.aspx" http://msdn.microsoft.com/en-us/library/hh948758.aspx)).

 With the help of the WMIExplorer I was able to write a small function to execute the process.